Learn Chinese, Math, English ELA online with WuKong Education!

-Blog / Math Learning / How to Find the Area of Triangle: Formulas, Examples, and Definitions
+Blog / Math Learning for Kids / Area of Triangle: Definitions, Examples & 6+Formulas

 The area of a triangle is the two-dimensional space encompassed by its three sides.
 It is usually measured in square units, like square centimeters (cm²), square meters (m²), or square inches.
 The area of a triangle is proportional to the lengths of its sides and the angles between them, as demonstrated in the different formulas and methods presented in this page.